Unresponsive and breathing: learn first aid

 Putting them in this position with their head back helps keep their airway open.
 It ensures their tongue falls forward and blood and vomit drain out.
 It is sometimes called the “recovery position”.

-Watch how to help someone who is unresponsive and breathing (2 minutes 29 seconds)
+Watch Raluca's story to learn first aid for someone who is unresponsive and breathing

 If I think they have a back or neck injury, should I still turn them on their side?